Copyright © Boots and Bows Square Dance Club LLC. Made With Serif WebPlus.

 Boots and Bows monthly dances have restarted with our February 66th Anniversary dance.
-Our next dance is on June 18th with Darren Gallina and Judy Kellar Smith.
+Our next dance is on July 16th with Dale Hoppers and Judy Kellar Smith.
 This is a Plus dance with consideration for those dancers that have not danced in a while.
 Thanks to the decline in Covid cases (and a testing positivity rate down to 1%) LA county and our dance venue at Riviera United Methodist church have terminated the requirement for masks at indoor gatherings.
 We still recommend that everyone wear a mask at our dances and classes when not social distanced from those outside their household.
 Our back to square dancing classes have started as of March 10th, and will continue on Thursday nights from 7 to 8:30 also at the Riviera United Methodist church.
 A new dancer SSD class will start on June 16th from 7 to 8:30PM.
 And a 30 minute Plus refresher course will start at 8:30.

 Looking forward to seeing you at our dances and workshops..